ssimpson91/docker-localgpt-discord/README.md

    MODEL_BASENAME = "zephyr-7b-beta.Q5_K_M.gguf"
    ```

-3. Open up a terminal and activate your python environment that contains the dependencies installed from requirements.txt.
+2. Open up a terminal and activate your python environment that contains the dependencies installed from requirements.txt.

-4. Navigate to the `/LOCALGPT` directory.

-5. Run the following command `python run_localGPT_API.py`.
+3. Run the following command `python run_localGPT_API.py`.
 The API should being to run.

-6. Wait until everything has loaded in.
+4. Wait until everything has loaded in.
 You should see something like `INFO:werkzeug:Press CTRL+C to quit`.

-7. Open up a second terminal and activate the same python environment.
+5. Open up a second terminal and execute the `node ./npm/index.js`.

-8. Navigate to the `/LOCALGPT/localGPTUI` directory.

-9. Run the command `python localGPTUI.py`.

-10. Open up a web browser and go the address `http://localhost:5111/`.

 # How to select different LLM models?